Why There's a Rubber Duck in My Journaling App

 Press to start.
 Press to stop.
 It did exactly what it said.
 It was also completely forgettable.

-A friend who saw the early version gave me a nudge.
+A friend who saw the early version gave me a suggestion.
 Something about the interface should make the app stand out, he said.
 Make it memorable.
 His suggestion: put a dinosaur as the button.

 An Interim Answer